Leyan505/SweetHome/README.md

 ### Prerequisites

-It is inferred that you already have a C++ compiler, MSVC compiler 2019 or newer is prefered.
+It is inferred that you already have a C++ compiler, MSVC compiler 2019 or newer is preferred.

 #### Windows